One Battle After Another: Filming

-Principal photography began in California on January 22, 2024.
-The film, under the working title BC Project, filmed for eleven days across Humboldt County in Arcata, Cutten, Eureka, Kneeland and Trinidad.
-Local experts, including the Sisters of the Valley, on which the Sisters of the Brave Beaver in the film was based, were consulted.
-Anderson and his crew attended the prom at Eureka High School to make observations about music and fashion trends; students were cast as extras for a key scene.
+Principal photography began in California in January 2024.
+The film, under the working title BC Project, had filmed for eleven days across Humboldt County in Arcata, Cutten, Eureka, Kneeland, and Trinidad.
+(Note: Attributed to multiple references:) Local experts, including the Sisters of the Valley, on which the Sisters of the Brave Beaver in the film was based, were consulted.
+To make observations about music and fashion trends, Anderson and his crew attended the prom at Eureka High School; students were cast as extras for a key scene.

 On February 3, production moved to Sacramento, with filming at the Sacramento County Administration Building and Sacramento County Courthouse.
 A homeless encampment was cleared to allow for filming, sparking controversy.
-The former Sacramento mansion of then governor Ronald Reagan served as exterior shots for the Christmas Adventurers' Club headquarters.
-On-location filming also took place in Anza-Borrego Desert State Park and Borrego Springs in May 2024, and El Paso, Texas, in June 2024.
-Other filming locations included La Purísima Mission, the Westgate Hotel, the city of San Diego and Otay Mesa near the Mexico–United States border.

-The film was shot on 35 mm movie film using VistaVision cameras by Michael Bauman, marking his second collaboration with Anderson, following Licorice Pizza (2021).
-Between 75-80% of the film was shot on VistaVision.
+The former Sacramento mansion of Governor Ronald Reagan was used for exterior shots for the Christmas Adventurers Club's headquarters, tying the film back into the original novel, with Pynchon's focus on Reagan.